 - They are or were insured by USAA under a Michigan automobile insurance policy which covered a leased vehicle under private-passenger physical damage coverage, including collision and physical damage other than collision.

 - They made a first-party claim during the period from Jan.
-27, 2015, through March 11, 2026 for a covered leased vehicle that was determined by USAA to be a total loss.
+27, 2015, through March 11, 2026, for a covered leased vehicle that USAA determined to be a total loss.

 - They received a total loss payment from USAA for the value of the totaled vehicle that did not include the full amount of the applicable Michigan sales tax and vehicle regulatory fees.